oTTeuMsTudio/teach-me-rust-deepseek/README.md

 # Studying AI Engineering (Agentic Workflow Machine)
 ## Building UI Layer for Knowledge Work (CRUD Application) (end-to-end personal branding workflow machine)
 ### Agent with minimal requiremnts is doing what?
-Task is?:
+Task in multiagentic internet is?:
 - run on 4o or Sonnet 3.5,
 - Ability to crawl LinkedIn and X to identify post and voices for certain keywords each day,
 - Aggregate and analyze top posts,